rcheng709/frontend-nanodegree-feedreader/README.md

 Menu Validation Part 2->

--This test will ensure when the haburger icon is clicked it will change the visibility
+-This test will ensure when the hamburger icon is clicked it will change the visibility

 Initial entries->